Gates of Alexander: Quran

+Late Medieval literature

 During the Middle Ages, the Gates of Alexander story was included in travel literature such as the Travels of Marco Polo and the Travels of Sir John Mandeville.
 The identities of the nations trapped behind the wall are not always consistent, however; Mandeville claims Gog and Magog are really the Ten Lost Tribes of Israel, who will emerge from their prison during the End Times and unite with their fellow Jews to attack the Christians.
 Polo speaks of Alexander's Iron Gates, but says the Comanians are the ones trapped behind it.
 He does mention Gog and Magog, however, locating them north of Cathay.
 Some scholars have taken this as an oblique and confused reference to the Great Wall of China, which he does not mention otherwise.
 The Gates of Alexander may represent an attempt by Westerners to explain stories from China of a great king building a great wall.
 Knowledge of Chinese innovations such as the compass and south-pointing chariot is known to have been diffused (and confused) across Eurasian trade routes.

+Other medieval literature, such as the Latin Frankish Chronicle of Fredegar in the first half of the seventh century and the tenth-century Armenian History of Movsēs Dasxurancʿi connected Alexander's gates especially to events during the reign of Heraclius, the Byzantine emperor who defeated the Sasanian Empire in their great war of the first decades of the seventh century.

 The medieval German legend of the Red Jews was partially based on stories of the Gates of Alexander.
 The legend disappeared before the 17th century.